tomgoedhart/quick-pdf/README.md

 # Quick Graveer PDF API

 This project provides an API endpoint that generates PDF's.
-It also provides an endpoint to change folders on S3.
+It also provides an endpoint to change folders on Synology or S3.

 ## Features

 Generates PDF's for the following types:

 - order (pakbon)
 - invoice (Factuur)
 - quote (Offerte)